graalvm/graalvm-demos/native-heapdump-examples/README.md

 ### 2. Run the Application

-1. Run the application, send it a signal, and check the heap dump:
+1. Run the application:
     ```shell
     ./svmheapdump
     ```
     ```
-    17 May 2022, 16:38:13: Hello GraalVM native image developer!
+    Dec 12, 2023, 11:34:30 AM: Hello GraalVM native image developer!
-    The PID of this process is: 57509
+    The PID of this process is: 46195
-    Send it a signal: 'kill -SIGUSR1 57509'
+    Send it a signal: 'kill -SIGUSR1 46195'
     to dump the heap into the working directory.
     Starting thread!
-    17 May 2022, 16:38:13: Thread started, it will run for 60 seconds
+    Dec 12, 2023, 11:34:30 AM: Thread started, it will run for 60 seconds
     ```

-2. Make a note of the PID and open a second terminal.
-Use the PID to send a signal to the application.
-For example, if the PID is `57509`:
+2. Open a second terminal.
+Use the PID to send a signal to the application:
     ```bash
-    kill -SIGUSR1 57509
+    kill -SIGUSR1 46195
     ```
     The heap dump will be created in the working directory while the application continues to run.
     The heap dump can be opened with the [VisualVM](https://visualvm.github.io/) tool, as illustrated below.

     ![Native Image Heap Dump View in VisualVM](img/heap-dump.png)